yairm210/PurityKotlinCompilerPlugin/Readme.md

 To test the plugin on /lib, run `./gradlew :lib:clean :lib:build` - the plugin is only active when the build cache is changed

 To publish the compiler plugin locally:
-- Update version in `compiler-plugin/build.gradle.kts`
+- Update version in compiler plugin - `compiler-plugin/build.gradle.kts`
-- Update version in `java/de/jensklingenberg/gradle/HelloWorldGradleSubplugin.kt`
+- Update version in gradle plugin - `PurityGradlePlugin.kt`
 - `./gradlew :compiler-plugin:publishToMavenLocal`

 To publish the gradle plugin locally: